hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 Enable users to build what they need without running up a huge bill or putting your organization at risk.

 ???
-**Terraform Cloud encourages safe provisioning via reusable modules and policy enforcement.
+**HCP Terraform encourages safe provisioning via reusable modules and policy enforcement.
 Now users can build exactly what they need to do their jobs without breaking things or putting your organization at risk.
 A slow and cumbersome approval process is no longer required because the automation enforces best practices without manual code reviews.**

 ---
 name: hcp-terraform-what-is-it
-# Terraform Cloud - The Big Picture
+# HCP Terraform - The Big Picture

 .center[
 ![:scale 90%](images/cloud_overview_gcp.png)